Microbule/microbule/README.md

 Microbule will generate a the following random UUID header values automatically:

-- Microbule-Trace-ID: a unique value corresponding to the transaction.
+- *Microbule-Trace-ID*: a unique value corresponding to a "transaction."
 If the header is found on the request, the existing value will be used.
-- Microbule-Request-ID: a unique value corresponding to the request itself.
-This is generated for each request.
+- *Microbule-Request-ID*: a unique value corresponding to the request itself.
+This is generated for each and every request.

 ## What's in a Name?